trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 We&#39;ll do it again, but we&#39;ll be older and wiser.

 (Oh, and where did we spend the $50?
-Printing and Blutack for our MC background!)
+Last minute printing and Blutack for our MC background!)
 ![MC @SamBonney with JekyllConf background](/img/blog/mc_background.png)